 To receive the highest benefit level under this health plan (your in-network benefits), you must obtain your health care services and supplies from covered providers who participate in your PPO health care network.
 These health care providers are referred to as "preferred providers."
 A preferred provider is a health care provider who has a written preferred provider arrangement (a "PPO payment agreement") with, or that has been designated by, Blue Cross and Blue Shield or with a local Blue Cross and/or Blue Shield Plan to provide access to covered services to members.
-You also have the option to seek covered services from a covered provider who is not a preferred provider.
-(These health care providers are often called "non-preferred providers.")
+You also have the option to seek covered services from a covered providers.")
 In this case, you usually receive the lowest benefit level under this health plan (your out-of-network benefits).
 To find out if a health care provider participates in your PPO health care network, you can look in the provider directory that is provided for your health plan.